 2. Vote and Mail your Ballot

-Once you’ve sent back your FPCA, you can verify your voter registration status with your local elections office.
-After this, you can expect your ballot to be mailed to your current address abroad so you can participate in the upcoming election!
-Be sure to mail your ballot early enough to account for mail delivery times.
+Once you send your application, you can verify your voter registration status with your local elections office.
+After this, you can expect to receive your ballot at your current address abroad so you can participate in the upcoming election!
+Be sure to mail your ballot before the deadline.

-- US Address — the last place you lived; either your home address, or at school
+- What should I list as my US Address?
+List the last place you lived; either your home address or campus address

-- ID Number — your state driver’s license number, or the last 4 digits of your Social Security
+- What’s the ID Number?
+This can be your state driver’s license number or the last 4 digits of your Social Security.

-- Party Preference — required to vote in closed primaries, otherwise not necessary
+- Do I need to list a Party Preference?
+This is required to vote in closed primaries, but otherwise unnecessary.

-- Ballot Return — even if you email your ballot, you’ll need to print, sign and mail it
+- What are my options for Ballot Return?
+Even if you email your ballot, you’ll need to print, sign, and mail it.